fengalin/gstation-edit/README.md

 - Modify parameters/program from the J-Station and update the UI.
 - Rename a program.
 - Undo or Store changes from the UI.
-- Import and export a single program in the same format as J-Edit.
+- Import and export a program in the same format as J-Edit.
+- Import and export a programs bank in the same format as J-Edit.
 - Update utility settings (digital output level, cabinet emulation, ...).
 - Track changes with a * in the bank list.

 # Not supported yet
 - Program copy / paste.
-- Import and export the whole program bank.
 - Factory banks are selectable from the J-Station, but will not be reflected in the UI.
 - Only firmware 2.0 is supported.
 If someone uses firmware 1.0, please contact